-While spending time with my parents in the Upper Peninsula, I began exploring Finnish mythology as a way to enrich my own understanding of and connect to the local culture.
-In doing so, I “discovered” Finland’s national epic poem, The Kalevala, and the story of Lemminkäinen’s resurrection accomplished by his mother and a bee.
+While spending time with my parents in the Upper Peninsula, I began exploring Finnish mythology as a way to enrich my own understanding of and connect to local culture.
+In doing so, I “discovered” Finland’s national epic poem, The Kalevala, and the story of Lemminkäinen’s resurrection made possible by his mother and a bee.

 What really struck me, aside from visceral descriptions of the mother’s work to piece her son back together and the problem of never naming the woman who literally saves her son from his own stupidity, was how the mother persuaded the bee that it could fly to heaven an collect the nectar of the gods: